-The detrimental effects of smoking have been obvious for many years, yet kicking this addictive habit requires strong individual motivation and willpower to be successful.
-Saint Francis Medical Center offers employers a cost-effective tool to help employees stop smoking with an onsite program called Freedom From Smoking®.
+The detrimental effects of smoking have been obvious for many years, yet kicking this addictive habit requires strong individual motivation and willpower.
+Saint Francis Medical Center’s onsite program Freedom From Smoking® offers employers a cost-effective tool to help their employees learn how to quit smoking.

-The seven-week Freedom From Smoking program features a series of 30-minute classes at a time that is convenient for both employers and their employees.
+The seven-week program features a series of 30-minute classes at a time that is convenient for both employers and their employees.
 Forty-nine percent of program participants report success in quitting smoking or dipping, compared with the Missouri state average of 32 percent for those participating in similar programs.

 Participants may choose from a variety of nicotine-replacement therapies or prescription medications covered by the program for three full months (approximate value of $450).
 Each participant is responsible for paying a $60 deposit, which includes medication or other types of cessation therapy, and program materials.
 They receive full reimbursement of that deposit if they are smoke-free after six months.